FOMO Fuels Working Mom Guilt but it is not the end of the story. There are many ways a Working Mom can connect with her kids.

 Our family had just finished cleaning up from dinner and my daughter was quietly playing with her ‘babies’ in the family room.
 I sat at the kitchen table to look through the pile of papers that were sent home from school that day.

-Having just turned 2 years old, Sweet Pea had recently graduated from the infant program at her childcare center and was now in ‘Discovery Preschool,’ aka- the 2’s program.
-Sitting in front of me was a huge envelope, bursting to the seams with examples of all the activities Sweet Pea had done throughout the infant program- it represented her growth from 5 months old through her second birthday.
+Having just turned 2 years old, my sweet little girl had recently graduated from the infant program at her childcare center and was now in ‘Discovery Preschool,’ — the 2’s program.
+Sitting in front of me was a huge envelope, bursting to the seams with examples of all the activities she had done throughout the infant program.
+It represented her growth from 5 months old through her second birthday.